All Episodes

 Absolutely.

-And by the way, when I repeated a similar litany to the president and told him his base was still rock solid, with over 90% of the Republicans voting for him, a forty-six percent likely voter national approval.
+And by the way, when I repeated a similar litany to the president and told him his base was still rock solid with over 90% of the Republicans voting for him, a 46% likely voter national approval, he said to me one thing, he said, and you left out they tried to impeach me for two years.

-So i considering everything he's done.
+So considering everything he's got.

-I hate to say I hate to correct the president, but it's really been a four-year campaign.
+I hate to say, I hate to correct the president, but it's really been a four-year campaign.

 Yes, absolutely, absolutely.

-In that national poll I just mentioned to you, we did a poll for Secure America now, and we asked him, do you think defunding the local police is a good idea or a bad idea?
+In that national poll I just mentioned to you, we did a poll for Secure America Now and we asked him, do you think defunding the local police is a good idea or a bad idea?

 The majority of Americans said bad idea, 5730.